-Few recipes here on the blog make me as proud as today’s vegan stuffed shells recipe.
-It’s quite simple to make.
+Today’s vegan stuffed shells recipe has quickly become one of my family’s favorite vegan special occasion recipes!
+It’s dairy free, egg free, meat free, and quite simple to make.
 It calls for only 6 ingredients as long as you make the vegan ricotta cheese filling in advance.
 Plus, it can be made oil-free with just a couple of simple tweaks!

 Interestingly, I’ve never had stuffed shells before I went vegan.
 Italian cuisine wasn’t a staple when I was growing up in post-Soviet Russia.
 Once I moved to the US, I never noticed them on restaurant menus.